RickStrahl/BlogPosts/2019-07/Using-wwSQL-to-Connect-to-an-Azure-Database/UsingWwsqlToConnectToAnAzureDatabase.md

 ![](DatabaseIPAccess.png)

 As you can see you can specify a begin and end IP Address which is a range and each user or server requires a configuration (if they are not in the same location).
-For example, in this database Markus Egger and I work on this application and we both have multiple locations we're accessing the application from.
+For example, in this database Markus Egger and I work on, we both have multiple locations we're accessing that application from.

-Note that the Azure server locations if you are using an Azure Web application to connect, are automatically included so you don't have to explicitly enable those.
+Note that the Azure server locations, if you are using an Azure Web application to connect, are automatically included so you don't have to explicitly enable those.

-For a single IP use the same IP for both start and end ips.
-I tend to use the full range of the subnet just because an ISP often will change your IP Address when your address' lease expires.
+For a single IP address use the same IP for both start and end ips.
+I tend to use the full range of the subnet just because an ISP often will change your IP Address when your address's lease expires.

 If you forget to set the IP Address access the remote IP Address will not be exposed, and a connection attempt will hang typically for the timeout of the connection.